I-Man-H/SystemEngineering/Week 6/Week 6.md

 1. Work in groups to brainstorm different concept designs for the functional architecture.

     * Start by identifying the key functions in the architecture.
+Choose at most 3 functions to brainstorm.
     * Brainstorm a possible solution to these functions.
     * From this brainstorming process - generate at least two different concept sketches.
+Try and get concept sketches that are quite different.

 2. Use the concept comparison process with the evaluation matrix to formally select a concept.
+   * Choose at most 5 of the requirements to score with the star method.

 3. Work from this starting point to develop a systems architecture.
     * Start by identifying the subsystems and components of the system.
     * Do functional allocation to identify the primary interfaces between subsystems.
 You may identify additional subsystems during this process.
 Make sure that all functions in the system are allocated to subsystems or across multiple subsystems.